Plausible deniability: Other examples

-Another example of plausible deniability is someone who actively avoids gaining certain knowledge of facts because it benefits that person not to know.
+Human sexual behavior

-As an example, a lawyer may suspect that facts exist that would hurt his case but decide not to investigate the issue because if he has actual knowledge, the rules of ethics might require him to reveal the facts to the opposing side.
+Plausible deniability is the core sexual escalation tactic; both parties initiate using deniable language, which escalates into deniable touch, which if not rejected, paves way to further escalation that can result in a sexual encounter.
+At any point in an interaction, both parties can deny accountability of their actions, and walk away saving face.
+Deniability here enables pretense of ignorance of the activities that are being commited: a fundamental human behavior that enables human interactions in sensitive domains.

 Council on Foreign Relations

 Use in computer networks

 In computer networks, plausible deniability often refers to a situation in which people can deny transmitting a file, even when it is proven to come from their computer.

 That is sometimes done by setting the computer to relay certain types of broadcasts automatically in such a way that the original transmitter of a file is indistinguishable from those who are merely relaying it.
 In that way, those who first transmitted the file can claim that their computer had merely relayed it from elsewhere.
 This principle is used in the opentracker bittorrent implementation by including random IP addresses in peer lists.

 In encrypted messaging protocols, such as bitmessage, every user on the network keeps a copy of every message, but is only able to decrypt their own and that can only be done by trying to decrypt every single message.
 Using this approach it is impossible to determine who sent a message to whom without being able to decrypt it.
 As everyone receives everything and the outcome of the decryption process is kept private.

 It can also be done by a VPN if the host is not known.

 In any case, that claim cannot be disproven without a complete decrypted log of all network connections.